Linearly Reductive Quotient Singularities: F-regular surfaces are lrq surfaces

 \begin{Remark} In \cite[Satz 2.10]{Brieskorn}, Brieskorn showed that 2-dimensional quotient singularities over the complex numbers are taut.
 Since $2$-dimensional lrq singularities in characteristic $p>0$ are F-regular by Proposition \ref{prop: lrq}, it follows from Tanaka's result in Theorem \ref{thm: Fregulartaut} that they are taut, which generalises Brieskorn's theorem to positive characteristic. \end{Remark}

-\begin{Remark} In characteristic $2$, Theorem \ref{thm: Fregularklt} together with the list in Theorem \ref{thm: smallingl2} and Proposition \ref{prop: toric} shows that F-regular surface singularities are the same as toric surface singularities.
-This emphasizes the fact that there is a huge difference between the notions of klt- and F-regular singularities in small characteristics. \end{Remark}
+\begin{Remark} In characteristic $2$, Theorem \ref{thm: Fregularklt} together with the list in Theorem \ref{thm: smallingl2} and Proposition \ref{prop: toric} as well as the fact that normal toric surface singularities are rational \cite[Theorem 11.4.2]{Cox}, hence $\mathbb{Q}$-factorial, shows that F-regular surface singularities are the same as toric surface singularities.
+This emphasises the fact that there is a huge difference between the notions of klt and F-regular singularities in small characteristics. \end{Remark}

 \begin{Remark} The proof of Theorem \ref{thm: Fregularklt} shows that the dual resolution graph of an lrq surface singularity $X$ uniquely determines the very small subgroup scheme $G \subseteq \GL_{2,k}$ by which $X$ is a quotient singularity.
 We note that this observation, together with the rigidity of lrq singularities in dimension $d \geq 3$ that we proved in Proposition \ref{prop: rigidity} and Theorem \ref{thm: deformation space} can be used to give another proof of Theorem \ref{thm: lrqmain} (3) by reducing the problem to characteristic $0$, where the classical topological proof applies. \end{Remark}